 Embedding sustainability in our business and supply chains

 Sustainability is a significant factor in the way we conduct our business and in our strategic and operational decisions.
 Our ESC Board Committee, chaired by Charlotte Boyle, a Non-executive Director, oversees the effectiveness of the implementation of our strategy and key commitments, such as our Net Zero Carbon 2030 goal and management of climate related risks and opportunities.
-Our executive level ESC Management Committee which includes senior executives from across the business chaired by Ian Hawksworth, our Chief Executive, is responsible for oversight and development of the Group’s sustainability strategy and internal management approach, including associated policies.
+Our executive level ESC Management Committee which includes senior executives from across the business chaired by Chris Ward, our Chief Operating Officer, is responsible for oversight and development of the Group’s sustainability strategy and internal management approach, including associated policies.

 We encourage our employees to participate in our sustainability activities across the business, including support of our community programmes.